Health & Safety

 Under the Campus Sex Crimes Prevention Act, MC is required to make available information regarding the existence of registered sex offenders who live, work, study or volunteer on campus.
 A current report can be obtained from the Office of Public Safety or from the Mississippi Department of Public Safety website at http://state.sor.dps.ms.gov/

-Statistics concerning the number of drug and alcohol-related incidents and fatalities occurring at Mississippi College during the most recent calendar year and the two preceding calendar years are set forth on the Department of Public Safety website.
+Statistics concerning the number of drug and alcohol-related incidents and fatalities occurring at Mississippi College during the most recent calendar year and the two preceding calendar years are set forth in our Annual Security Report.

-Information regarding penalties of drug violations can be found in the Mississippi College Student Handbook.
+Information regarding penalties of drug violations can be found in the Drug-Free Schools and Communities Act information statement.

 Mississippi College clearly prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on its property or as part of any of its activities.